Skip to main content

 Tesira devices allow users to configure certain network port behaviors which may be unique to the product type.
 This article covers the network port settings and behaviors for TesiraFORTÉ X devices.

-Network port modes FW 4.2 and later
+Network port modes FW 4.10 and higher

 It is always safe to connect to P1 for Tesira device discovery, as long the PC and the device are in a common IP address range.